alexanderhay2020/499_pneumatic/README.md

 </p>

 The solenoid operates at 120V and needed its own circuit.
 To control that circuit I used a relay module.
 This allows the PIC to control the 120V solenoid while still operating at 3.3V.
 Powered by its own 5V source, a command signal is sent to the relay module from the PIC.
 Energizing the solenoid to close the 120V circuit draws a lot of current, so the relay module should have it's own power supply.

+I designed plastic housings for the circuit components, which served three purposes; first, it addressed an important safety concern.
+The solenoid requires 120V, which is controlled by the relay.
+It doesn't need to be spelled out why 120V passing through an exposed connection is a bad idea.
+Second, it made me address the question "given the same resources, could someone else build this device?"
+Staring at a breadboard that looked like a gutted telephone box, I knew I had to do something.
+And thirdly, it helped focus the design.
+With each iteration I was able to consolidate connections, reduce circuit complexity, address hardware bug, and face UI/UX head-on.
+"Is this a usable device, or something I've stared too long at?"
+"Given the device, could they assemble it without instructions?"

+### Version Control

+As development continued it became increasingly important to track changes.
+Each peripheral had its own dedicated branch.
+Being the sole developer made development rather linear, but it provided a good opportunity to flex some git knowledge and pick up new tricks, like `git stash` and `git stash pop`.
+Working peripherals were then merged into the main branch.
+This project also demonstrated how important version control is for CAD!
+It was easy to take for granted how convenient git made working on the firmware.
+Moving forward, I'd like to utilize a revision system for the associated CAD designs.

 ## Future work